aroberge/avantpy/docs/html/_sources/translations_notes.rst.txt

 .. warning::

-    Do not contribute translations to AvantPy where you attribute the copyright to yourself.
+    Please, do not contribute translations to AvantPy where you attribute the copyright to yourself.
 Either do not include any copyright information (which is what I have done) or attribute it to the AvantPy project.